Plant NATIVE! with a ‘Pocket Prairie’

 Pocket Prairies are also a fantastic introduction to gardening and using native plants.
 They allow even the most beginner of gardener to create the first step towards a more visually pleasing homescape.
 We highly recommend surrounding your prairie with more interesting native plant arrangements, bird baths, insect houses, and more!

-How to Plant a Pocket Prairie: Site Preparation
+How to Plant a Pocket Prairie: Design and Implementation

 In this class we will cover: